-The Bank's Risk Appetite Statement is reviewed and approved by the Board from time to time and at least annually with reference to evolving industry and market development, which describes the level of risk that the Bank is prepared to accept in pursuit of the Bank's strategic objectives.
-The Bank adopts a low risk appetite in managing and controlling risks in a prudent manner with a view to achieving steady growth and reasonable returns.
+The Group's Risk Appetite Statement is reviewed and approved by the Board from time to time and at least annually with reference to evolving industry and market development, which describes the level of risk that the Group is prepared to accept in pursuit of the Group's strategic objectives.
+The Group adopts a low risk appetite in managing and controlling risks in a prudent manner with a view to achieving steady growth and reasonable returns.

-Various ratios and risk limits are set according to the legal, regulatory and operational resilience requirements to limit and control the risk exposure of the Bank under a risk tolerance level acceptable to the Bank and commensurate with the risk adverse culture as well as prudent management practice.
+Various ratios and risk limits are set and under continuous robust monitoring according to the legal, regulatory and operational resilience requirements to limit and control the risk exposure of the Group under a risk tolerance level acceptable to the Group and commensurate with the risk adverse culture as well as prudent management practice.

-3 Overview of risk management and RWA (continued)

-3.1 OVA: Overview of risk management (continued)
+- 3 Overview of risk management and risk weighted assets ("RWA") (continued) - 3.1 OVA: Overview of risk management (continued)